Healthy Feet, Aligned Body: How Foot Function Affects Balance, Pain, and Performance

 • Low back discomfort after standing or walking

 All of these can start with the foot — even if they don’t feel like a foot issue.
+If any of these feel familiar, its worth taking a look at your foundation.

 The good news: your feet are incredibly adaptable.
 When given the right input — like room to move, sensory feedback, and strength work — they respond quickly.

-• More grounded, confident balance
+• More grounded, confident balance (better single-leg balance and control)

 • Better performance in strength, cardio, and everyday life